-Our early modern history route examines revolutions in early modern and modern Europe, with a focus upon the English Civil Wars and the French Revolution.
-During the second year, you will study political agitation and parliamentary reform in Britain, as well as a coursework module, which gives you an opportunity to produce an independent research project investigating why historians disagree in a subject area of your choice.
-Previously, students have had the opportunity to be involved in community projects, such as links and projects with Bridgwater’s Blake Museum.
+Our early modern history route examines revolutions in early modern and modern Europe, with a focus upon the English civil wars and the French Revolution.
+During the second year, you will study political agitation and parliamentary reform in Britain, as well as completing a coursework module.
+This will provide you with an opportunity to produce an independent research project investigating why historians disagree about an issue of your choosing.
+In addition, students will have the opportunity to involve themselves in community projects, as well as a residential abroad.

 ACTIVITY SHEET – Click to download activities designed to give you a deeper understanding of the subject.